Putting all the tools you need at your fingertips.

 Many high school students haven’t decided on a career or education path.
 They can use these quicklinks to explore their options:

 Our 10 campuses and sites are spread throughout north and south Pinellas County, in Clearwater, Largo, Pinellas Park, St. Petersburg and Tarpon Springs.

 During a one-hour walking tour, students will visit student services, the campus library, the wellness center, the new Barnes & Noble Bookstore, and student life areas on campus.
 Students can reserve a spot today!

 Students can choose from a variety of opportunities to round out their college experience:

 SPC offers a variety of athletic opportunities for men and women, as well as a cheerleading squad that is active during the basketball season.

-SPC’s Honors College alumni are enjoying success at many of the country’s most prestigious institutions like Columbia University, Cornell University, University of California at Berkeley, Stanford University, The U.S. Military Academy at West Point, George Washington University, University of Hawaii, University of Florida, University of South Florida and more.
+SPC’s Honors Program alumni are enjoying success at many of the country’s most prestigious institutions like Columbia University, Cornell University, University of California at Berkeley, Stanford University, The U.S. Military Academy at West Point, George Washington University, University of Hawaii, University of Florida, University of South Florida and more.

 St. Petersburg College P.O.
 Box 13489St.
 Petersburg FL 33733-3489727-341-4772